 This subject is one of my pet peeves.
 Too often, educators and even parents are tempted to put our children in lower levels when they really just need to be in the “correct” level, whatever that may be.
 What I have learned as a parent is that even though there are some rules schools use to level, leveling can be quite subjective.

-Our children need should be encouraged to excel in the subjects they are good at and supported with accommodations/services in order to help them grow.
-Now that my son is 8th grade, he is still excelling in math and science.
+Our children should be encouraged to excel in the subjects they are good at and supported with accommodations and services in order to help them grow.
+Now that my son is in 8th grade, he is still excelling in math and science.
 Although he tolerates English and is making progress, it is not his interest area.

 3. Knowledgeable Case Management

-For example, my son's case manager attends the regular education team meetings and often helps regular education teachers understand autism, how it affects the children, how to implement adaptations, etc. While many regular education teachers have some knowledge about autism, having a case manager who is a specialist in autism helps both the student and the teachers come up with quick, reasonable solutions to issues kids may be having to and help them succeed in the regular classroom.
+For example, my son's case manager attends the regular education team meetings and often helps regular education teachers understand autism, how it affects the children, and how to implement adaptations.
+While many regular education teachers have some knowledge about autism, having a case manager who is a specialist in autism helps both the student and the teachers come up with quick, reasonable solutions to issues kids may be having and help them succeed in the regular classroom.

-4. Attention to Program Modifications & Specially Designed Instructions
+4. Attention to Program Modifications and Specially Designed Instructions

 With a netbook, he is able to do all his work, where ever and whenever he needs to do it.
 His writing capabilities have increased as well as his independence and self-esteem.
 While this is only one example of how technology can change a child's life, it points out that the IEP team should always be looking at ways to incorporate technology to make a child's learning more effective and easier, thereby reducing frustration and potential behaviors.